james-elicx/cloudy/README.md

 Contributions are welcome!
 For large changes, please open an issue first to discuss what you would like to add.

-During local development, this project uses [`cf-bindings-proxy`](https://github.com/james-elicx/cf-bindings-proxy) to allow you to use `next dev`.
-You must run the proxy in a separate terminal window to `next dev`, using `pnpm run proxy`.

 ## Extra Words

 The visual design for Cloudy was inspired by [Spacedrive](https://github.com/spacedriveapp/spacedrive), an incredible open-source file explorer.
 I would strongly recommend checking it out!